sweatersjpg/NENES/README.md

 </html>
 ```

-Next you need to make a new .js file and call it whatever you want, and also include it in your html file.
+Next, you need to make a new .js file and call it whatever you want, and also include it in your HTML file.
 (in the example above the file is called "program.js")

 To set up your program you need to add a couple of things: